AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-tail.md

 The following must be empty:

-- Old public data tree root.
+- Old public data tree snapshot.
-- New public data tree root.
+- New public data tree snapshot.

 #### Verifying the transient accumulated data.